 One of the first things I did when landing in Athens for my digital nomad stay was go on the hunt for gyms.
 Unfortunately, my search was not so fruitful.
 Athens is a terrible city for gyms with few offerings of mostly mediocre quality gyms.
-Compared to other cities I’ve lived and worked in like Tbilisi, Athens really falls behind for a major metropolis.
+Compared to other cities I’ve lived and worked in like Tbilisi or even Bali, Athens really falls behind for a major metropolis.

 I managed to find a few gyms that were “Acceptable” for my tastes which might be different than yours so make sure to leave a comment if this list offends you!

 Note that these prices below will be as of late 2021.
 If you are visiting in subsequent years, expect prices to increase.
 Sometimes they could be running one time promos if you’re lucky.